Homomorphism complexes, reconfiguration, and homotopy for directed graphs: Homotopy of directed graphs

 For the case of $\times$-homotopy of undirected graphs, foldings were essential in defining certain distinguished elements of a $\times$-homotopy class.
-We will see that something similar holds for bihomotopy of directed graphs.
+We will see that something similar holds for bihomotopy of digraphs.
 From Proposition \ref{prop:folding} we have the following.